Function of the T3 vertebra

-The third thoracic vertebra, also known as the T3 vertebra, is a small vertebra in the upper middle back that plays an integral role in supporting the rib cage.
+The third thoracic vertebra, also known as the T3 vertebra, is a small vertebra that plays an integral role in supporting the rib cage.
 The T3 vertebra is a strong piece of bone that interlocks with the adjacent vertebrae to provide stability and support in the thoracic spine, while still allowing for a measure of flexibility.
+Read on to learn more about the role of the T3 vertebra as well as the treatment options available for any associated conditions.

 Structure and function of the T3 vertebra

 The T3 vertebra is composed of the following:

 - A hollow spinal foramen that protects the spinal cord and allows for comfortable passage of spinal nerves

-- Vertebral foramina that allow nerve roots to branch off the cord and exit the spinal column
+- Vertebral foramina that allow smaller nerve roots to branch off the cord and exit the spinal column

 - Matching sets of facet joints that connect the T3 to the T1 and T2 vertebrae

 - Additional facet joints that connect ribs to the vertebrae while allowing for slight articulation

 T3 vertebra problems and treatment